Image: Coastal JJ

 This is working lifeboat station on the beach front and it’s really interesting to go up to the viewing platform.
 There's also a small museum and lovely shop.

 Selsey is ideal for those who want to escape busy city life for a time and enjoy peaceful walks along the coastline, wild flowers, bird-watching and exploring the local villages.
+Here are some suggestions of where to stay in Selsey.

 Discover more about this hidden gem at the Destination Selsey website.